netdata/netdata/docs/netdata-agent/configuration/running-the-netdata-agent-behind-a-reverse-proxy/Running-behind-lighttpd.md

 }
 ```

-If you have older lighttpd you have to use a chain (such as below), as explained [at this Stack Overflow answer](http://stackoverflow.com/questions/14536554/lighttpd-configuration-to-proxy-rewrite-from-one-domain-to-another).
+If you have older lighttpd, you have to use a chain (such as below), as explained [at this Stack Overflow answer](http://stackoverflow.com/questions/14536554/lighttpd-configuration-to-proxy-rewrite-from-one-domain-to-another).

 ```text
 $HTTP["url"] =~ "^/netdata/" {